-Perhaps the hardest but surely also the most rewarding routes to the summit of Monte Acquaviva approach the mountain from the east.
+Perhaps the hardest but surely the most rewarding routes to the summit of Monte Acquaviva approaches the mountain from the east.
 There are two main trailheads: the small villages of Fara San Martino and Pennapiedimonte.

 The latter (b) is a possible alternative route which (technically) might be be less trying.
 But it is much longer, too, as it is skirting the entire north face of Monte Acquavia before showing a practicable route up to the west ridge.

 A third recommendable ascend route from the east is signposted as H2, a deviation of the already mentioned H1.
 This hiking path traverses the valley 'Valle delle Mandrelle' and runs between the south face of Monte Acquaviva and the north face of Monte Sant'Angelo (2,662m / 8,733ft) before ascending first towards Cima Pomilio.

 South face of Monte Sant'Angelo

 2. From Rifugio Bruno Pomilio - North route

 The approach from the north is generally considered the "normal route" to the summit of Monte Acquaviva and follows in parts the so-called "Sentiero del Parco".
 The advantages of this route are obvious: a much shorter approach and a trailhead (location 'La Maielletta') at an altitude of already 6,000 ft, which can be reached most of the year by car via 'Passo Lanciano'.
 Of course this is also one of the most beaten tracks of the Maiella massif.
 It seems a reasonable choice for winter ascends, too, as there are also two interesting high alpine ski pistes on the northern slope of this mountain (north and northeastern direction), but after heavy snowfall you might have to park well before reaching the actual trailhead.